-Please note, once you press submit you will not receive a copy of your submission, this will be sent to BSA.
+Please note, once you press 'Submit' you will not receive a copy of your submission; this will be sent to the BSA.
 Please screenshot or print this page if you would like to keep a copy of your submission.

-When you are ready to make your submission, please press "Submit" below.
+When you're ready to make your submission, please press 'Submit' below.
 Please be aware the submission form may take a few seconds to upload.